rlugojr/linkurious-enterprise-manual/administrate/backup.md

 1. Stop Linkurious.
 2. Backup the folder `<linkurious-folder>/data`.
-3. If you use mySQL or postreSQL instead of SQLite (default) as the internal data store of Linkurious, please backup these databases now.
+3. If you use MySQL or PostgreSQL instead of SQLite (default) as the internal data store of Linkurious, please backup these databases now.

 Restart Linkurious once you have complete the backup of the Neo4j graph databases.